 Options Contract Risk - There can be no guarantee that the use of options will increase a Portfolio's return or income.
 By writing (selling) a put option, a Portfolio takes on the risk of a decline in the value of the underlying instrument, including the possibility of a loss up to the entire strike price of the option it sells, but without the corresponding opportunity to benefit from a potential increase in the value of the underlying instrument.
 When a Portfolio writes a put option, it assumes the risk that it must purchase the underlying instrument at a strike price that may be higher than the market price of the instrument.
 If there is a broad market decline and a Portfolio is not able to close out its written put options, it may result in substantial losses to the Portfolio.
 By writing (selling) a call option, a Portfolio assumes the risk that it must sell the underlying instrument at a strike price that may be lower than the market price of the instrument.
 When a Portfolio writes a covered call option, it gives up the opportunity to profit from a price increase in the underlying instrument above the strike price.
-If a call option that a Portfolio has written is exercised, the Portfolio purchased the instrument and the strike price of the option.
+If a call option that a Portfolio has written is exercised, the Portfolio will experience a gain or loss from the sale of the underlying instrument, depending on the price at which the Portfolio purchased the instrument and the strike price of the option.
 A Portfolio will receive a premium from writing options, but the premium received may not be sufficient to offset any losses sustained from exercised options.
-If a call option that a Portfolio has written expires unexercised, the Portfolio will experience a gain in the amount of the premium if received; however, that gain may be offset by a decline in the market value of the underlying instrument during the option period.
-If an option a Portfolio has purchased is never exercised or closed out, the Portfolio will lose the amount of the premium it paid and the use of those funds.
+If a call option that a Portfolio has written expires unexercised, the Portfolio will experience a gain in the amount of the premium it received; however, that gain may be offset by a decline in the market value of the underlying instrument during the option period.
+If an option that a Portfolio has purchased is never exercised or closed out, the Portfolio will lose the amount of the premium it paid and the use of those funds.